Traces of lives lived

 The County Governor’s Estate – the chieftains’ seat of today

-The restauration of the County Governor’s Estate form 1919 was complete in 2007, and with its beautiful wallpapers and stylish interior it is presented as a modern chieftain residence at Egge.
+The restauration of the County Governor’s Estate from 1919 was completed in 2007, and with its beautiful wallpapers and stylish interior it is presented as a modern chieftain residence at Egge.
 Please contact the museum if you want to visit the County Governor Estate.

 Open- air museum

 In the courtyard at the open- air museum, you’ll meet the maid or the farm hand.
 They can tell you many stories of the houses here, and life on a Trønder farm towards the end of 19th century.
 Children and adults alike can hear the story of why there are small chips of wood inserted in the walls of the pillared store house, and afterwards you can go over and pet the sheep or some of the other animals on the museum grounds.
-After jumping in the hay for a while, maybe you’ll fancy some freshly- made waffels?
+Maybe you’ll fancy some freshly- made waffels in the café?

-Egge Museum has the largest collection of agricultural artefacts north of Dovre, and in the exhibition hall you can see agricultural machinery from several stages in history.
-Here, you can also take a look at the Vivinius, one of the first cars to arrive in our region.
-This car once belonged to Otto Schultz of Egge Estate.
-The old bus is also parked here, and sometimes takes passengers on a tour of the premises.
+Egge Museum has the largest collection of agricultural artefacts north of Dovre, and in the exhibition hall you can see agricultural machinery, especially tractors, from several stages in history.

 Steinkjer – portraits of a city